Ask customers about their go-to customer service channels for contacting any business, and you are likely to get ten different answers-

 - Well-trained call center agents can turn a negative situation around

-Whoever thinks that email support is slowly dying is wrong.
-According to a Statista Report, in 2019, the number of global e-mail users amounted to 3.9 billion, and this number is set to grow to 4.48 billion users by 2024.
+If you think email support is slowly dying, you need to think again.
+According to a Statista Report, in 2020, the number of global e-mail users amounted to roughly 4 billion, and this number is set to grow to 4.6 billion users by 2025.

 “A significant proportion of customers still prefer writing emails for sharing everything from amazing service experiences to customer service horror stories.”